nantli/repo-template/README.md

 Two modules that you most likely will configure very early on are 'types' and 'scopes'.
 Do this by editing the `commit_types.json` and `commit_scopes.json` files in the `.repo/configs` directory.
 The idea of these modules it to follow the conventions of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 So feel free to add new types and scopes as you see fit.

+### Running pre-commit hooks

+This repository uses pre-commit hooks to ensure that the code is formatted and linted properly.
+To run the pre-commit hooks, run `make pre_commit`.
+Otherwise, the pre-commit hooks will run automatically when you make a commit.

+#### Configuring pre-commit hooks

+The pre-commit hooks are configured using the `.pre-commit-config.yaml` file in .repo directory.
+The idea of this file is to ensure that the code is formatted and linted properly.
+To learn more about configuring pre-commit hooks, see the [pre-commit documentation](https://pre-commit.com/).